 Last Updated on

 Lesotho is a unique geographical feature in that it is a country completely surrounded by another country (South Africa).
 However, the curiosity that Lesotho incites does not end there.
-There are several unique features that makes it worthwhile to travel to Lesotho, such as its unique altitude.
+There are several unique features that make it worthwhile to travel to Lesotho, such as its unique altitude.
 As of 2010, there are already almost 2 million people living in Lesotho.
-The highlands therefore contribute to the cold weather in the country.
+The high altitude contributes to the cold weather in the country.
 A trip to Africa wouldn’t be a complete experience if you did not travel to Lesotho – so this travel guide should come in handy when planning your trip.

 Lesotho’s landscape is dominated by mountains and trails that seem to go on forever.
 Hence, riding horses or flying aircrafts seem to be the major forms of transportation.
 There is an estimated 30,355 square kilometer of land in Lesotho and yet there are no major bodies of water.
 Another interesting fact about Lesotho is the literacy rate of its citizens.
 The literacy rate of Lesotho is at 82% of the population – anyone aged 15 and above can read or write.